To get started in the Cardiac Sonography program, complete the admissions process at El Centro College.

 Selection Process and Application Filing Period

-Acceptance to either track in the Cardiac Sonography program is via a competitive selection process.
+Acceptance to the Cardiac Sonography program is via a competitive selection process.
 The program accepts a limited number of students per entering class, including students pursuing an associate degree (including the Health Occupations Core Curriculum) and certificate applicants who already have an associate or bachelor’s degree.

 Selection is based on GPA, a personal interview and scores on the HESI A2 test, a standardized test used to assess basic academic skills needed to succeed in some health care-related programs.

-You must apply to either track of the Cardiac Sonography program by Dec.
+You must apply to the Cardiac Sonography program by Dec.
 31 of each year for classes beginning the following June.

 For complete application and admission information, download an information packet from the El Centro College website.